christianfriedl/Mapitor/README.md

 * cd into that directory
 * run ``npm install``
 * Point browser to the file under <mapitor>/html/index.html

-**Please note that I'm dissatisfied with the name and may change it at any point.**

 ## Motivation
 Currently available mind-mapping tools (or otherwise, tools for organisating information) fall in two categories: